joey493/joey493/README.md

 <h3 align="center">A passionate frontend developer</h3>
 <p>Hi, I'm Ibrahim a Front-End Web Development from Egypt, And I really enjoy dealing With Programming languages, Frameworks, And Modern Web Technologies, And I trained a lot by building projects to increase my experience.
 I'm a fast learner and always love to develop myself</p>

-Skills: REDUX / REACT / JS / HTML / CSS / BOOTSTRAP / SASS / GIT
+Skills:
+    - HTML
+    - CSS
+        - SASS
+        - BOOTSTRAP
+    - JS
+        - REACT
+            - Router
+        - REDUX
+    - GIT

 - 📫 How to reach me **ebrahemnader321@gmail.com**